You know, when you have suffer a couple of defeats 2006, 2008, and the party is having trouble, then the knives come out.

 Sure.

-I mean you uh I I will tell you that there are some people who listened to you and others eight years ago and very supportive of this man, and I feel like our country is on our knees as a result of his administration.
+I mean, I will tell you that there are some people who listened to you and others eight years ago and very supportive of this man.

-Well, I'm not look, look, I'll be honest with you.
+Look, look, I'll be honest with you.

-I I'm not a huge Bush fan.
+I'm not a huge Bush fan.

-Uh I think he deserves credit for that.
+I think he deserves credit for that.

 I think he deserves credit for keeping us safe for eight years.

-But when it comes to spending, I am no Bush apologist, and I think the damage to the party, along with what members of Congress did, who were Republicans, uh are the reason that there is no faith in, at least on the fiscal side, or no difference between Democrats and Republicans.
+But when it comes to spending, I am no Bush apologist, and I think the damage to the party, along with what members of Congress did who were Republicans, are the reason that there is no faith in, at least on the fiscal side, or no difference between Democrats and Republicans.

-But let me turn this around if I may.
+But let me turn this around, if I may.

 He adopted Ted Kennedy's education bill.

-Uh he would not get tough on the borders, according to conservatives.
+He would not get tough on the borders, according to conservatives.

-So where is it that as a Democrat you find this guy so unlikable unless it's personal?
+So where is it that as a Democrat, you find this guy so unlikable unless it's personal?

 It's not personal.

-Uh the the way he handled it.
+The way he handled it.

-I think I think a leader like Ronald Reagan, and I I I do support a lot of what Reagan did.
+And it would have been an opportune, I think a leader like Ronald Reagan, and I do support a lot of what Reagan did.

 Well, he didn't go into Iraq until 2003.

-Well, if the se the seeds were sowed then.
+Well, the seeds were sowed then.

 How do you think Iraq is going today?